pboling/gem_bench/README.md

 It is a fact of Bundler that you don't know which ones need to be 'required' while staring at the Gemfile.
 It is a fact of Heroku that you only have 60 precious seconds to get your app loaded before ❨╯°□°❩╯︵┻━┻

-This gem helps by telling you which gems are being loaded during app boot that don't need to be.
+This gem helps by telling you which gems are don't need to be loaded during boot time.

+You can even use it to evaluate your project's actual Gemfile for easy peasy boot time savings. (see Advanced Usage)

 ## Installation

-You **DO NOT** need to add this gem to your project.
+You *may not* need to add this gem to your project.
+You have two options:

 ### Option 1